 Walk through the Placerita Canyon Nature Center, taking a moment to look at the caged red-tailed hawk and check out the exhibits on other plants and animals.
 You’ll find the start of the Ecology Trail out the backdoor of the Nature Center.

 Make a right at an immediate junction to continue northeast up the dirt trail.
-You’ll pass a model of a Chumash Indian hut before coming to the start of the loop.
+You’ll pass a model of a Native American hut before coming to the start of the loop.
 Bear right to hike Ecology Trail in a counterclockwise direction.
 All junctions will be well marked.

 As you take this casual stroll, you won’t be left to guess what kinds of plants you are walking past because everything is identified along the trail.
 The loop passes scrub oaks, yerba santa, giant wild rye, and mule fat (just to name a few).
 After a gradual switching climb, reach a landing on a ridge with a broad view southwest down Placerita Canyon.
 Enjoy the perch before completing the loop and returning to the nature center.